MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 You can install multiple Universal Windows Platform (UWP) apps in a provisioning package.
 To learn more, see [Provision PCs with apps](/windows/configuration/provisioning-packages/provision-pcs-with-apps).

 > [!NOTE]
-> Although WCD lets you add a Classic Win32 app to a provisioning package, Surface Hub will only accept UWP apps.
+> Although Windows Configuration Designer lets you add a Classic Win32 app to a provisioning package, Surface Hub will only accept UWP apps.
 If you include a Classic Win32 app, provisioning will fail.

 ### Add a configuration file